kinode-dao/kinode-book/src/kit/boot-fake-node.md

 ## Discussion

 Fake nodes make development easier.
-A fake node is not co.osted to the network, but otherwise behaves the same as a live node.
+A fake node is not connected to the network, but otherwise behaves the same as a live node.
-Fake nodes are co.osted to each other on your local machine through a network router that passes messages between them.
+Fake nodes are connected to each other on your local machine through a network router that passes messages between them.
 Fake nodes also clean up after themselves, so you don't have to worry about state from a previous iterations messing up the current one.
 Thus, fake nodes are an excellent testing ground during development for fast iteration.

 There are some cases where fake nodes are not appropriate.
 One is for testing persistence of a package.
 Because fake nodes clean up after themselves, they will not persist data from run to run.
-Another weakness of fake nodes is also their strength: they are not co.osted to the live network.
+Another weakness of fake nodes is also their strength: they are not connected to the live network.
-Though this lack of co.ostivity makes them easy to spin up and throw away, the downside is no access to services on the network, like remote LLMs.
+Though this lack of connectivity makes them easy to spin up and throw away, the downside is no access to services on the network, like remote LLMs.

 ## Arguments